Education

 350+ sessions across re:Invent, QCon, GOTO, NDC, Devoxx and O'Reilly have built an audience that event programmers trust to fill rooms.
 If you're programming a conference or planning an internal summit, let's talk.

-I've spent twenty years in the rooms where architecture decisions get made, DAZN during a platform migration that couldn't fail, AWS across twelve re:Invent stages, and now independently through 50 Cents Media.
+I spent over 20 years in the rooms where architecture decisions get made.
+DAZN during a platform migration that couldn't fail.
+AWS embedded with Fortune 500 companies navigating the same decisions at scale.
+In 2026 I left to focus full-time on 50 Cents Media.

 remedia